mbreese/sjq/README.md

               running as root and is *not* recommended (this is a large security hole, so you should only do this if you know what you are doing)

+      HOLD - Place a user-hold on the job.
+The user can release this this hold with the "RELEASE" command.
+This job should be released within the autoshutdown timeout or the server could be shutdown before the job is released.

 To kill a job: